Hand Pain and Problems

 Common tendon disorders include:

-and thickened.
 This prevents the smooth extension or flexion of the finger or thumb.
+The finger or

 Treatment for most tendon problems may include: